juice-shop/multi-juicer/readme.md

 **What it does:**

 - dynamically create new Juice Shop instances when needed
-- runs on a single domain, comes with a loadbalancer sending the traffic to the participants Juice Shop instance
+- runs on a single domain, comes with a LoadBalancer sending the traffic to the participants Juice Shop instance
 - backup and auto apply challenge progress in case of Juice Shop container restarts
 - cleanup old & unused instances automatically